How to Upload Fonts To Cricut and Easily Add Fonts To Design Space!

 Once you have the font, you can change the size of the font, the style, and you can increase or decrease the space between letters (this is called ‘kerning’ if you want to be fancy).
 You can also ungroup your text to each individual letter so that you can manually move each letter how you like.

 In the screenshot below I decreased the letter spacing to -0.5 so that the letters were touching.
-Then I welded my letters together so that they are now one image and will cut as one big piece.
+Then I used Cricut weld to connect my letters together.

 In this case, if I was going to draw instead of cut then I would also need to weld my letters together.